DHHZ19/diegosPortfolio/src/content/blog/reddit-cli-built-with-golang.md

 ---
-title: "Reddit Cli Built With Golang"
+title: Reddit Cli Built With Golang
-description: "A step by step guide"
+description: A step by step guide
-pubDate: "3 19 2024"
+pubDate: 3 19 2024
 heroImage: https://diegocode.tech/golang.jpeg
 ---
 Overview: You will lean how to get json data form the reddit api and open the Reddit post in your default web browser.

 Prerequisites:

-- Go run time
+*   Go run time

 To download the go runtime visit this [link.](https://go.dev/doc/install)